-It’s taken me a long time (over 2 years) to go public with my positive account of using nanoparticle (or angstrom-sized) minerals.
+It took me a long time (over 2 years) to go public with my positive account of using nanoparticle (or angstrom-sized) minerals.
 This is because nanotechnology is experimental and the full ramifications of any application of the technology are yet unknown.
-Hence, I didn’t want to unduly influence anyone one way or the other, but I do feel it’s important to share the results of my personal experimentation and also encourage you to do your own research to make informed decisions.
+Because of this, I didn’t want to unduly influence anyone one way or the other.

 What is Nanotechnology & Nanoparticles?

 Nanotechnology is the experimental process of manipulating matter on an incredibly minute scale (one thousandth of a millimeter and smaller), in order to create new products and materials, or delivery systems.
 It is the creation and manipulation of tiny objects at the level of molecules and atoms.
 At the nano-scale, the laws of chemistry and physics work differently and materials develop unique properties not seen at normal particle size.
 Opaque materials, such as copper and zinc, become transparent; stable materials, such as aluminum become explosive; and solids such as gold turn into liquids.